How Can Diabetics Spot and Avoid Processed Foods?

-But as soon as salt, sugar, and fat are added to the processing, foods become ultra-processed.
+But on adding salt, sugar, and fat to the processing, foods become ultra-processed.
 To know whether or not a food item is processed to such a degree, the key is to read its nutrition label carefully and spot the quantities of certain food elements before adding them to your cart.

-Most unhealthy elements that facilitate food processing are enveloped under carbohydrates and salt on the nutrition label.
+Most unhealthy elements that facilitate food processing fall under carbohydrates and salt on the nutrition label.

 Other ingredients to watch out for

 Adding ingredients that are not naturally present in the food item changes the structure of the food.
-For instance, the fiber in a whole food item like broccoli is more efficient than any pill or supplement because of the structure of compounds in broccoli.
+For instance, the fiber in whole foods like broccoli is more efficient than any supplement because of the structure of compounds in broccoli.

-These ingredients often have obscure names and generally contribute to the taste and appeal of the food item, and function as artificial flavors and colors, preservatives, emulsifiers, laxatives, etc.
+These ingredients often have obscure names and generally contribute to the taste and appeal of the food, and function as artificial flavors and colors, preservatives, emulsifiers, laxatives, etc.

-While functions of some of the ingredients may seem important, consuming large amounts of preservatives, laxatives, and emulsifiers is linked to metabolic and heart diseases.
+While functions of some of these may seem important, consuming large amounts of preservatives, laxatives, and emulsifiers are linked to metabolic and heart diseases.
 Also, as the quantity of these ingredients continues to increase, the overall content of whole food in the food item gets reduced.

-As you see, reading nutrition labels doesn’t require any extraordinary effort, but can go a long way to help you make better food choices.
+As you see, reading nutrition labels can go a long way to help you make better food choices.
 Make an informed decision and eat your way to good health.